eraevous/Cognitive-Scaffolding/purpose_files/core.embeddings.embedder.purpose.md

 ### 🎯 Intent & Responsibility
 - Create embeddings for parsed, raw, summary, or metadata text.
+- Batch short texts with `embed_text_batch` so overlapping windows do not spam the API.
 - Insert vectors into `FaissStore` for later retrieval or clustering.
 - Store a JSON map linking hashed IDs to document filenames.
 - When segmenting, persist chunk metadata with embeddings for downstream search.